KunalBindra/LEETCODE-Strings-1400/README.md

 # Check If a String Can Be Formed by Reorganizing Characters

-**Description:**

-This Java class implements a solution to the problem of determining whether a given string can be formed by reorganizing its characters such that no two adjacent characters are the same.

 **Solution:**

-The `canConstruct` method checks if the given string `s` can be reorganized to meet the condition where no two adjacent characters are the same.

 1. **Initialization:**
    - `n`: Length of the input string `s`.
    - `occ`: Counter for the number of characters with odd occurrences.